kevhainfo/PersonalWork/README.md

 I used satellite imagery, UAV remote sensing data, and deep learning models to predict future yield for a dozen farms across New York.
 I used PyTorch for the LSTM models and Pix4D for the drone image processing.

 <be>
 This is the poster that summarizes the work I completed during the summer.
 It shows the results, confusion matrices for the XGBoost and LSTM models, and important takeaways.
-I'm still working as a researcher for the team this fall (2025).
+I'm still working as a researcher for the team.

 ![Alt text](https://github.com/kevhainfo/PersonalWork/blob/1021440f9b41ee8a328d34b865dad4a8b39dbdb2/Computer_Vision_Internship/POSTER_REVISION.001.jpeg)